 Other applications and websites whose domain follows the pattern

-navigate the website using just a keyboard, you can use links to skip over the navigation and get to content quicker
+- Navigate using just a keyboard, with links provided to skip over the local navigation menu and get to page content quicker

-view the website on a tablet or mobile device in either orientation
+- View the content on a tablet or mobile device in either orientation

 We aim to make the website text as simple as possible to understand.
-We have provided a checklist to our content authors with guidance on reading level and writing in plain English.
+We have provided guidance to our content authors on reading level and writing in plain English.

 AbilityNet has advice on making your device easier to use if you have a disability.

-live video streams don’t have captions and some videos may not have captions
+- Live video streams and some pre-recorded videos do not have captions.

-some web pages include slideshows that are hard to navigate via keyboard alone, to get from slide to slide, we are working to replace these with an accessible slideshow - a new accessible slideshow is available but each page has to be manually migrated (approx 800 to remedy)
+- Some web pages include slideshows that are hard to navigate via keyboard alone, to get from slide to slide.

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, please contact us via email at
+If you need information on this website in a different format, like accessible PDF, large print, easy read, audio recording or braille, please email.

 When you contact us by email there is a process in place that will acknowledge your contact, tell you who is dealing with it and give you a timescale by which you can expect a reply.